RTEMS/rtems-docs/shell/rtems_specific_commands.md

 EXAMPLES:

-: The following is an example of how to use the `task` on an application with four POSIX threads:
+: The following is an example of how to use the `pthread` on an application with four POSIX threads:

   ```shell